spuder/MuteMe-arduino/README.md

 Note: The MuteMe software can only _receive_ input from the arduino if there is only 1 UID per device (e.g. `build_flags = -D USB_HID`).
 Attempting to use `build_flags = -D USB_SERIAL_HID` will allow you to add debugging statements like `Serial.println()`, however it may result in multiple HID devices being registered on a single USB port which can confuse Mute Me software.
 Any button presses may not be detected by the Mute Me Software while in Serial mode.
 If you know a way to work arround this limitation, pull requests are welcome and encouraged.

+## Warning

+This project is provided for eduacational purposes only.
+Comercial products are prohibited.

+MuteMe-Arduino is licensed under the [Creative Commons Non Commercial ShareAlike](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.